cockroachdb/docs/_includes/v19.1/orchestration/local-start-kubernetes.md

 ## Step 1.
 Start Kubernetes

 1. Follow Kubernetes' [documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install `minikube`, the tool used to run Kubernetes locally, for your OS.
-This includes installing a hypervisor and `kubectl`, the command-line tool used to managed Kubernetes from your local workstation.
+This includes installing a hypervisor and `kubectl`, the command-line tool used to manage Kubernetes from your local workstation.

     {{site.data.alerts.callout_info}}Make sure you install <code>minikube</code> version 0.21.0 or later.
 Earlier versions do not include a Kubernetes server that supports the <code>maxUnavailability</code> field and <code>PodDisruptionBudget</code> resource type used in the CockroachDB StatefulSet configuration.{{site.data.alerts.end}}